ed3/ckeditorfa/README.md

-# ckeditorfa v.5.11.2
+# ckeditorfa5
-ckeditor fontAwesome 5 plugin (fontAwesome v.5.11.2)
+ckeditor fontAwesome 5 plugin with Font Awesome v.5.11.2

 # settings
 1. add in your html page all.min.css